 A manager or leader has five main ways of getting something done: telling, selling, testing, consulting, and co-creating.The Fifth Discipline Fieldbook, written by Peter Senge, Art Kleiner, Charlotte Roberts, Rick Ross and Bryan J. Smith, first appeared in print in 1994.
-The chapter contributed by Bryan Smith was titled Building Shared Vision, and it featured the Tell–Sell–Test–Consult–Co-create concept shown in the central section of the graphic below.
+The chapter contributed by Bryan Smith was titled Building Shared Vision, and it featured the Tell–Sell–Test–Consult–Co-create model shown in the graphic below.

-Although no credit is given, the concept is clearly inspired by Robert Tannenbaum and Warren H. Schmidt’s classic 1958 Harvard Business Review article, How to choose a leadership pattern.
+Although no credit is given, the model is clearly inspired by Robert Tannenbaum and Warren H. Schmidt’s classic 1958 Harvard Business Review article, How to choose a leadership pattern.

 “This is the plan.
 Get going.”